- The Alta Lake Road Sewer Upgrade Project is now complete.

-Alta Lake Road is the last area in Whistler not completely serviced by sanitary sewer.
-This project will connect the remaining lots to the municipal sanitary sewer system.
-The project includes approximately one kilometre of sanitary sewer main, manholes and connections to 31 property lines, and three RMOW parcels.
+Alta Lake Road was the last area in Whistler not completely serviced by sanitary sewer.
+This project will now connect the remaining lots to the municipal sanitary sewer system.
+The project included approximately one kilometre of sanitary sewer main, manholes and connections to 31 property lines, and three RMOW parcels.
 The project was approved to proceed by Council on October 8, 2019 after a positive petition was received as initiated and voted on by residents.

 Staff awarded the design, contract administration and construction management services to ISL Engineering and Land Services.
-Design is complete and procurement for the civil construction and purchase of the residential lift stations is underway.
+Construction Contract was awarded to Conwest Contracting.

 Timeline and scope